 The DB-60 also incorporates a 10 HP booster pump for increasing water pressure by as much as 150 psi.
 With its powerful 25 HP fan, the unit can generate as much as 30,000 CFM of air, giving it a throw range of more than 200 feet.

 Operators can now blanket as much as 21,000 square feet (1,950 square meters) with a water-conserving mist of ultra-fine droplets.
 Fed by a 2-1/2" quick-disconnect hose, the unit requires just 10 psi of constant pressure.
-An optional dosing pump can be used to automatically meter in odor control additives or surfactants for superior particle capture.

 The DB-60 can be set up to run from a potable or non-potable water supply.